An excellent site for cemetery records and photos is the Find-A-Grave webite. From their

 Slaven Cemetery, Rockybranch, Wayne County, Kentucky.

 Sign for Rattlesnake Ridge cemetery, also known as the Slaven Cemetery, in Wayne County, Kentucky.
-A listing on Rootsweb refers to this cemetery as the William Slaven cemetery and places it in Scott County, Tennessee.
+A listing on USGenweb list a William Slavey cemetery, and a Slaven Cemetery aka Chimney Rock cemetery in Scott County, Tennessee.
 Thanks to Lucy Slaven for the photo.

 Elige Slaven stone, Slaven Cemetery, Wayne County, Kentucky.

 Preston Slaven made this headstone for his father, Elijah "Elige" Slaven.
+The USGen list says this is in the William Slavey Cemetery in Scott County, TN.
+Me, I don't know, so confirmation would be appreciated.
 Photo courtesy of Lucy Slaven.

 Stewart Slavens stone, Conway Cemetery, Camden County, Missouri.